AI4REALNET/distributed_rl/distributed_q_learning/README.md

 ## Distributed Q Learning algorithm (DQL)

 #### Short description of the algorithm
-The DQL algorithm is a distributed version of the popular Q-Learning algorithm [...]
+The DQL algorithm is a distributed version of the popular [Q-Learning algorithm](https://link.springer.com/article/10.1007/BF00992698)
 The original update of state-value function of an agent according to the Q-learning algorithm is:

 $$